 Wrap the jeans leg around the box (don’t glue at this stage but use clips to hold in place) and mark where the handles will go.
 Fix the waistband handles to the leg either by using a grommet tool like a Crop-A-Dile, or stitch them on.

 4. Next, you can fix the denim to the cardboard box.
 Spray the cardboard box with the adhesive, and wrap the jeans around the box as you go.

 Making sure that the seam of the leg is flush with the bottom.
 Use bulldog clips or clothes pegs to hold it in place as the glue dries.
 Trim the overlap inside.

 How to line your DIY storage

-2. Fold over the top edge of the fabric to make a small hem, and iron it flat.
+2. Then, fold over the top edge of the fabric to make a small hem, and iron it flat.
 Attach the fabric to the inside of the box using the spray adhesive.

-3. Cut the cardboard meant for the lid so that it fits just inside the base of the box.
-Again using the spray adhesive cover one side of the cardboard with your lining fabric and place it inside the box.
+3. Next, cut the cardboard meant for the lid so that it fits just inside the base of the box.
+Again use the spray adhesive to cover one side of the cardboard with your lining fabric and place it inside the box.